Shopify/ui-extensions/.changeset/great-pigs-give.md

 '@shopify/ui-extensions-react': minor
 ---

 Bump remote-ui versions.
-Note: apps that depend on this package will now need to use react-reconciler.
+Note: extensions that depend on this package will now need to use react-reconciler.